SergiyKonrad/slider-project/README.md

 ## Instructions

-- To use the prototypes and inheritance version, switch to the prototypes-version branch in GitHub or prototypes-version remote branch in VS Code.
+- To use the prototypes and inheritance version, switch to the prototypes-version branch in GitHub or prototypes-version branch in VS Code.
-- To use the classes version, switch to the classes-version branch in GitHub or classess-version remote branch in VS Code.
+- To use the classes version, switch to the classes-version branch in GitHub or classess-version branch in VS Code.

 https://github.com/SergiyKonrad/slider-project